posit-dev/py-htmltools/README.md

 pip install -r requirements-dev.txt
 ```

-Additionally, you can install pre-commit hooks which will reformat and lint the code:
+Additionally, you can install pre-commit hooks which will automatically reformat and lint the code when you make a commit:

 ```sh
 pre-commit install